BAGM

 This includes applications such as stair treads and risers, which can be fabricated from the same materials as your countertops or wall panels for a cohesive design.

 Please note that BAGM products can be slippery when wet.
-We recommend reviewing your material selections carefully and considering the application of a non-slip coating or finish after installation to improve traction and safety.
+We recommend reviewing your material selections carefully and consider a textured finish or slip resistant application after installation to improve traction and safety.

 Be sure to understand the pros and cons of each material, as well as the available sizes and finishes.